- ProBLEN Products

 New research also reveals the treatment could enhance the recovery of people who sustain brain trauma, including newborn babies whose brains are injured because of oxygen deprivation.

-Human Growth Hormone as Anti-Aging Therapy
+Growth Hormone as Restorative and Preventative Therapy

 He said that the traditional opinion that the brain does not have the capacity to regenerate itself has been debunked.